rehabstudio/fbmessenger/README.md

 ### Messenger class

-We need to extend the `BaseMessenger` class and def methods for each of the subscription fields you want to handle.
+We need to extend the `BaseMessenger` class and implement methods for each of the following subscription fields.

 - `messages`
 - `message_deliveries`
 - `messaging_optins`
 - `messaging_postbacks`

-For simple bots you can just select the `messages` field

-To process `message_deliveries` you would need to define a `message_deliveries` method on the class to handle this message type.
-The same applies for the other message types

 ```
 from fbmessenger import BaseMessenger